Arizona — Horseshoe Bend on the Colorado River

 2. Complete Supervised Practice

-Complete an ACEND-accredited supervised practice program (Dietetic Internship), typically involving 1,000 to 1,200 hours of clinical and community experience.
+Complete an ACEND-accredited supervised practice program (Dietetic Internship), which must include at least 1,000 hours of supervised practice.

 3. Obtain Verification Statement

-Your Program Director must submit your eligibility information directly to the Commission on Dietetic Registration (CDR) through their online portal.
+Your program director will submit your eligibility information directly to the Commission on Dietetic Registration (CDR) database.

-Once CDR approves your eligibility, you will receive an email from Pearson VUE with instructions to schedule your exam and pay the $200 examination fee.
+Once CDR processes your eligibility, you will receive an 'Authorization to Test' email from Pearson VUE with instructions on how to schedule your exam.

 Total Fee